 From pubs to care homes, dental practices to hotels we realized that the major issues caused by staff rotas were common to all.
-We put our heads together and RotaCloud was born.
-We contacted a number of local businesses to sound out whether the idea was a viable solution and were simply taken aback by the positive reaction.
+We put our heads together, and RotaCloud was born.
+We contacted some local businesses to sound out whether the idea was a viable solution and was simply taken aback by the positive reaction.

 Success Harbor: How would a business use RotaCloud?